 The support agent I chatted with was quickly able to answer my questions, and I didn’t have to wait for responses, which is often the case with live chat for web hosting.

 And the winner is: Namecheap.
 With fast live chat responses and 24/7 customer support no matter where in the world you are, Namecheap is light years ahead of GoDaddy.
-See what our expert thought of Namecheap’s online support in our in-depth review.
+See what our expert thought of their online support in our in-depth review of Namecheap.

 Namecheap Is Better for Domains and Hosting